Code-Institute-Submissions/artontray-PROJECT3/README.md

 ## Design Choices

  * ### Typography

       The game beeing only running with a terminal design, i wanted to create a custom print function to make it more friendly.
 In fact, no graphical effects here so the main focus was on creating a friendly design to catch the interest from the user...

 [Back to top](<#contents>)

  * ### Colour Scheme
-      I used 3 differents coloring effect :
+      I used 3 differents coloring effects :

   - Blue : when computer interact with the user